djhaskin987/mtn/README.md

 =============

 A *transmission* is a single unit of serialization.
 It is a collection of tables which in some sense don't make sense in isolation.
+This is also referred to as an MTN document.
+The expectation is that this will typically take the form of a file or a literal transmission over HTTP or some other protocol between different computers.

 Each transmission consists of a series of zero or more tables in the format as described above.
 As stated above, tables are separated by two consecutive